Project-Books/book-project/STYLEGUIDE.md

 Comments should not be decorated with asterisks or any other characters.

+#### Do you need the comment?

+Only add comments where they add value.
+Comments should be used as a last resort.
+We prefer to make code readable by making the code trivial such that having a comment is redundant.
+Alternatively,  we prefer to extract code into a method with a descriptive method name such that the method name makes the comment redundant.

 ### Modifiers

 Where applicable, class and member modifiers should appear in the following order, as recommended by the Java Language Specification: